payne/documentation/quickReference/Java-Quick-Reference.md

 -------------------------------------------------------------------------------------------
 The often has `String[] args` in it, which means it excepts an array.
 This array is the stuff you pass from the command line

+Any class can have a `main` method.
+This can be helpful for unit testing

 Annotations
 -------------------------------------------------------------------------------------------